 Pack mosquito repellent, sun cream, swimwear, hat and flip-flops for the beach, light cotton trousers, walking boots for hikes, and a fleece or sweater and lightweight wet weather jacket.

-There is no mobile phone coverage on Lord Howe Island.
+There was no mobile phone coverage on Lord Howe Island when we stayed.
 Bliss.

 Tourism Australia www.australia.com